 Toxics Reduction Strategy Workgroup

-Comments received by Ecology on the Workgroup's white paper on Toxics Policy Reform for Washington State are now available:
+Comments received by Ecology on the Workgroup's white paper on Toxics Policy Reform for Washington State are listed below:

-In recent years, one of Ecology’s top priorities has been reducing toxic threats in our state, and Washington has made significant progress in reducing toxic chemicals in the products we consume, the air, land and water that sustain us, and in other areas.
+One of Ecology’s top priorities is reducing toxic threats in our state, and Washington has made significant progress in reducing toxic chemicals in the products we consume, the air, land and water that sustain us, and in other areas.
 But significant opportunities to prevent toxic releases and exposures are not captured by current laws and resources, and continue to go unrealized.
 While we are proud of the progress we have made, our work is far from done.

 Far too many toxic releases and exposures still occur, many of which are avoidable.
 Incentives to design pollution out of our manufacturing and industrial processes are often weak or non-existent, the regulatory process fails to address significant sources of concern, and federal law underpinning toxic chemicals management is outdated and deficient.
 Laws like the Clean Water Act and the Clean Air Act have enabled great progress and real protections over time, but relying on statutes designed for single, "point-source" pollution to fix problems from diffuse, "non-point" sources has inherent limits.